myalcins/backend_solutions/Q2/readme.md

 - [x] Model Design

-"Bins will be used for different operations".
-That sentence means is one to many relationships.
+I think that is a one-to-many relationship.
 So, I added fields collection_frequency and last_collection fields with Bin object field which is related to this operation, to the Operation model.

 - [x] Create a function that returns the list of collection_frequency values for all Bin-Operation pairs